Save 20% on Gleim EA Review!

 3. Not in Computerized Format

-This is a set of books with CD-roms or PINs to access anything online.
-Given the exam is 100% computerized, you might need to find a way to try out the simulated testing environment.
+This is a book with no online offering.
+Given that the exam is 100% computerized, you might need to find a way to try out the simulated testing environment.

 4. No Customer Support

 Understandably, with books, you don’t even have an email address to ask questions.
-Save for study buddies, you are on your own in the EA exam journey.
+And except for any study buddies you might have, you are on your own in the EA exam journey.